Give2Peer/g2p-client-android/README.md

 0.2.0
 -----

-- [x] Set up a feature suite in Gherkin
+- [x] Set up a feature suite in Gherkin.
-- [x] Add a Report Bug button
+- [x] Add a Report Bug button.

 0.1.0